dbarrios83/edgetx-widgets/README.md

 3. **Assign Widgets**:
    - For each widget slot, select the widget you want to assign (e.g., `ModelWidget`, `ClockWidget`, `BattWidget`, `RXWidget`, `GPSWidget` for ELRS model or `SimModel`, `SimStickLayout` for Simulator model).
-   - Configure the widget options as needed.
+   - Configure the widget options as needed.Widge

 4. **Save and Test**:
    - Exit the configuration menu and ensure the widgets display or function as expected.